 Retrofit Works, a not-for-profit organisation which currently manages the fuel poverty programme in East Sussex, has estimated that, based on the current EPC ratings of existing properties, it would cost approximately £8 billion to carry out a deep retrofit of all domestic properties in East Sussex, based on an average cost of about £27,000 per property.
-This would require 2,170 new tradespeople locally and would still leave about a quarter of household emissions to be offset, which amounts to about 230,000 tonnes of $CO_2$ .
+This would require 2,170 new tradespeople locally and would still leave about a quarter of household emissions to be offset, which would amount to about 230,000 tonnes of CO2

-The SCATTER model helps to illustrate the pace and scale of change required for domestic retrofit.
+The SCATTER model helps to illustrate the pace and scale of change required for domestic retrofit in order to keep within the carbon budget for East Sussex.
 For example, figure 16 shows the rate of up-take required in retrofitting insulation and heat pumps.